-3.2 All navigable waters of the world between 76°N and 76°S are covered by satellites in the Inmarsat system.
-Each satellite transmits EGC messages on a designated channel; this channel is optimized to enable the signal to be received by Inmarsat C or mini-C terminals with EGC SafetyNET capability.
-Reception of EGC messages is normally not affected by the position of the ship within the satellite ocean region, atmospheric conditions or time of day.

-3.3 SafetyNET messages are addressed to a geographical area (area calls), whereas FleetNET messages are addressed to groups of ships (group calls):
+- 3.1 The Inmarsat EGC system supports SafetyNET [and SafetyNET II] for promulgation of MSI. - 3.2 All navigable waters of the world between 76°N and 76°S are covered by satellites in the Inmarsat system.
+Each satellite transmits EGC messages on a designated channel; this channel is optimised to enable the signal to be received by type approved Inmarsat EGC terminals.
+Reception of EGC messages is normally not affected by the position of the ship within the satellite Ocean Region, atmospheric conditions or time of day. - 3.3 SafetyNET [and SafetyNET II] messages are addressed to a geographical area (area calls).

-- .1 Area calls (SafetyNET) can be addressed to a fixed geographical area (NAVAREA/METAREA or coastal warning area) or to a user defined area selected by an MSI provider.
-Area calls will be received automatically by any SafetyNET receiver within the area.
-To receive SafetyNET coastal warnings, the EGC receiver must be set up with appropriate B1 and B2 codes where the B1 code is the designator of the defined area and the B2 code is the subject indicator (see section 13.4). - .2 Group calls (FleetNET) will be received automatically by any ship whose EGC receiver acknowledges the unique group identity associated with a particular message.
+These area calls can be addressed to a fixed geographical area (NAVAREA/METAREA or coastal warning area) or to a user defined area selected by an MSI provider.
+Area calls will be received automatically by any Inmarsat EGC receiver within the area.
+To receive EGC coastal warnings, the Inmarsat EGC receiver must be set up with appropriate B_1 and B_2 codes - where the B_1 code is the designator of the defined area and the B_2 code is the subject indicator (see section 13.4).